shwetams/containers-rest-cosmos-aks-java/infrastructure/AKSconfiguration.md

 ## Validation

-1. Check for Indentity.
-It should return azureidentity name created in step 7
+1. Check for Identity.
+It should return azureidentity name that was created in step 7
    ```
    kubectl describe azureidentity
    ```
 2. Check for azureidentitybinding.
-It should return Azure Identity binding name created in step 8
+It should return Azure Identity binding name that was created in step 8
    ```
    kubectl describe azureidentitybinding
    ```